sjara/phonotaxis/docs/state_matrix_guide.md

 **`integerOut`** (int):
 - Numeric code emitted when entering this state
+- Value of 0 (default) means no signal is emitted
+- Non-zero values are sent to connected modules for interpretation
-- Often used to trigger sound playback via `SoundPlayer`
+- Common use: triggering sound playback via `SoundPlayer` (positive values play sounds, -1 stops all sounds)
-- Default is 0 (no numeric output)
-- Example: `integerOut=3` triggers a specific sound
+- Example: `integerOut=3` will trigger sound ID 3 (when used in conjunction with `SoundPlayer`)

 ---